 The Hammer Tough N Tacky Cleaner is available in 8 and 32 oz bottles, which can be carried in your bowling ball bag.
 Use a towel to gently wipe off the oil and dirt using a small amount of the Hammer Ball Cleaner and ta-da!
 Your bowling ball is as clean as new!
 It works perfectly well on plastic, urethane, and reactive balls.

 Hammer Tough N Tacky Cleaner is a USBC-approved ball cleaning material.
 If you are a serious bowler who plans to compete in bowling tournaments, you can only use a good bowling ball cleaner approved by the USBC.
 Some bowlers believe it is too tacky for their needs and may use additional different cleaners to remove the tackiness after cleaning the ball.
 Also, the ball cleaning liquid is slightly more expensive than many other cleaning solutions out there.
-Overall, the Tough N Tacky cleans your bowling balls well and keep them rolling – which is exactly what we want from any good cleaner.
+Overall, the Tough N Tacky cleans your equipment well and keep them rolling – which is exactly what we want from any good cleaner.

 5. Ebonite Power Wash Ball Cleaner